The fight over U.S. voting rights is nothing new — it just comes with a pandemic twist this time

-This means the rules for handling mail ballots could prove decisive, a fact acknowledged by President Donald Trump.
+This means the rules for handling mail ballots could prove decisive, a fact acknowledged by the Republican president.

 Trump has called losing these lawsuits the "biggest risk" to his re-election.
-He's already begun declaring fraud, in claims repeatedly shown to be misleading.
+He's already been declaring fraud, in claims repeatedly shown to be misleading.

-These numerous disputes are made possible by a unique attribute of the head-spinningly complex American electoral system, which has more than 10,000 different election administration systems.
+These numerous disputes are made possible by a unique attribute of the head-spinningly complex American electoral process, which has more than 10,000 different election administration systems.

 Voting is administered differently across thousands of cities and counties — which handle federal, state and local races on their ballots.

-That's the opposite of other countries, such as Canada, where a national election is a stand-alone event, with one set of rules for ballot access coast to coast.
+That's the opposite of other countries, such as Canada, where a national election is a stand-alone event, with one set of rules for ballot access coast to coast to coast.